 Supposedly Belleville has the longest Main Street in America.
 I don’t know if that’s true, but it does have some amazing surviving neon signs from the golden age of that advertising art, such as this example just to the west of downtown.

 The Hofbrauhaus is finally open on the western reaches of Belleville!
 All this next week and a little of the following I will return to the historic county seat of St. Clair County.

 I came across this giant church just off of Route 13 in Belleville, tucked back in a neighborhood of ranch houses.

 I finally made it over to Signal Hill, which sits in the undulating landscape of the bluffs that tower over the American Bottom opposite St. Louis.
 A wonderful, eclectic mix of houses greets the visitor.

+Update: See more of the mosaics in this post from February of 2021.
 The Christ the King Chapel sits one floor below the Mary Chapel, and since the shrine is built into a natural amphitheater, opens onto a back parking lot.
 The decorative scheme seems to show the Stations of the Cross.
 I am not certain,…